 Fine dining aficionados may take wine and food pairings for granted, especially when skilled sommeliers offer service that appears effortless.
 In fact, lots of hard work and education goes into every sommelier's meal services and wine tastings.
 The very best sommeliers must blend an encyclopedic knowledge of alcoholic beverages with salesmanship and service that elevates a diner's experience.

-Sommelier training involves much more than learning how to pair wine with food.
+Sommelier education involves much more than learning how to pair wine with food.
 Culinary students and seasoned veterans alike use this professional development path to create elegant, memorable moments for their patrons.
-Service professionals need more than just a love of wine to become a sommelier.
 The profession requires an understanding of all types of alcoholic beverages, along with the ability to put both the heritage and history of wine into context.

 Types of certified sommeliers